FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 ### Sending Data to MQTT with Sparkplug B

 1. Drag the inject node onto the canvas.
 Set the `msg.payload` to the metrics you want to send and set the repeat interval according to your preference.
 This inject node could be any node that triggers the data sending.
-For testing purpose, you can use the following JSON expression as metrics:
+For testing purpose, you can use the following JSONata expression to simulate temperature and humidly metrics:

     ```json
     {